SammyKrosoft/Configure-Windows-Disk-and-Volume-with-Integrity-Streams/README.md

 ```

 Then, there are 2 ways to set Integrity Streams on Windows volumes:
+- setting it while formatting the volume
+- setting it after the volume is formatted

 ## Setting Integrity Streams While formatting the volume using ```Format-Volume```